bgoonz/Documentation-site-react/blog/big-O.md

 -   estimates how an algorithm performs regardless kind of machine it runs on
-    -   calculated by “counting” the number of operations performed
+    -   calculated by "counting" the number of operations performed

 ### Complexity Classes []() {#complexity-classes-a-idcomplexityclassesa .mume-header}